 Babies often resist feedings when they are teething.
 Sucking brings more blood to the gums, which increases sensitivity and swelling in the area.
 If your child is eating solids, try offering cold foods and fluids to help decrease the swelling and discomfort.
 For children older than 6 months, try feeding your child very cold applesauce, pureed peaches, or yogurt.

 You can also let your baby chew on a clean, damp, cold face cloth.

 The Canadian Dental Association (CDA) does not recommend the use of teething tablets or putting teething gel on your child's gums.
 Gels can make a baby's throat numb.
 This may cause trouble swallowing.
-The medicine in the gel may also harm a baby.
+Some teething gels contain the medicine benzocaine, which can harm your child.

 Do not use teething powder or aspirin on your baby's gums.
 Inhaling small particles of teething powder or aspirin can cause lung problems.
 Also, aspirin should not be given to anyone younger than 18, because it has been linked with Reye syndrome.